kasnk/clipvault/README.md

 ## API Endpoints

 - `POST /api/send`: Uploads files and/or text content.
-Accepts `multipart/form-data` for files and `text` field for text content.
+Accepts `multipart/form-data` for files and a `text` field for text content.
 - `GET /api/receive/:code`: Retrieves shared content based on the provided 4-digit code.
 - `GET /api/file/:id`: Downloads a specific file from GridFS based on its ID.

 ## Environment Variables

 Create a `.env` file in the root directory of the project.
 Add the following variables:

-PORT=3000
-MONGODB_URI=<your_mongodb_connection_string>
-BASE_URL=http://localhost:3000 # URL of your application
 > Replace `<your_mongodb_connection_string>` with your actual MongoDB connection string.
 Adjust `BASE_URL` if your application is hosted on a different domain or port.
 The `PORT` variable determines the port on which the server will listen.

 ## Contributing